Hard Rock Stadium – Orange Bowl

 Return on Investment 5

 Getting to witness history is what happens every year, regardless of who plays and what the score is.
 This is the Orange Bowl Game!
 Being played on New Year’s Eve, the event is more than just a football game, but a way of life for many fans in South Florida and around the country.
 The history behind the game adds to the allure.
 Sure, tickets aren’t the cheapest, and no, the parking isn’t free.
 But you are going to get to see one of the premier sporting events in the entire country.
 With the addition of the game as one of the College Football Playoff semifinals every three years, the value of going to the Orange Bowl has only grown that much more.

 The Orange Bowl is always known for a killer halftime show.
 From the likes of Dierks Bentley to John Fogerty, you will be treated to a great concert between halves.

 Another plus is the pre-game festivities in the fan zone.
-Additional concerts, meet and greets, College Game Day on ESPN, and even monster truck shows are part of the festivities.
+Additional concerts, meet and greets, College Gameday on ESPN, and even monster truck shows.

-One of the cooler things at Hard Rock Stadium is a statue of the great Dan Marino.
-Fans can take a photo next to one of the best players in NFL history right outside the team store at Hard Rock Stadium.
+One of the cooler things at Hard Rock Stadium is also a statue of the great Dan Marino.
+Fans can take a photo next to one of the best players in NFL history right outside the team store at Sun Life Stadium.

 Arguably one of the neatest things the Orange Bowl has over other games is the trophy.
-A giant glass bowl filled with actual oranges is presented to the winning team.
-Players will throw the oranges into the crowd for the cheering fans, making for an interesting memento if you catch one.
+The giant glass bowl on the trophy is presented to the winning team filled with actual oranges.
+Players will throw them onto the crowd for the cheering fans, making for an interesting memento if you catch one.

 The Orange Bowl Game…what else comes close?
 You cannot argue the pageantry of the game.
 The history, the excitement, and the sheer enormity of what is on the line all make this one of the best college bowl games to go to.
 A definite must-see for die-hard sports fans, let alone college football fanatics.